Merzasphor/MWSE/docs/source/types/niCamera.md

 # niCamera

 Object that represent a camera.
 Position and orientation is determined by parent properties.
+This enables the cameras to be attached to scene graph objects and follow them automatically, as they move.

 This type inherits the following: [niAVObject](../../types/niAVObject), [niObjectNET](../../types/niObjectNET), [niObject](../../types/niObject)
 ## Properties